h5p/h5p-cli/readme.md

 10. `node cli.js export <h5p_repo_name> <folder>` will export the `<h5p_repo_name>` library content type from the "content/`<folder>`" folder.
 Make sure that the library's dependency lists are cached and that the dependencies are installed.
 11. When viewing content types you can create and switch between resume sessions.
 A resume session allows you to resume where you left off in the content types that support it.
 To create a new session simply rename the current session and click outside the session name textbox.
+12. To stop auto reloading the view page on library file changes set `files.watch` to `false` in `config.json`.